muthukub/WFGY/ProblemMap/Atlas/adapter-failure-discipline-v1.md

 Why?

-Because if adapter discipline changes silently, downstream users lose track of what the adapter is supposed to be protecting.
+Because if adapter discipline changes silently, downstream users lose track of what the adapter is supposed to protect.

-That would damage system trust.
+That damages system trust.

 ---

-## 12. What this document does not claim
+## What this document does not claim 🚧

 This document does **not** claim that: